 These lounges aren’t free, but you have a few options to get your foot in the door.
 First, you could pay as you go.
 But paying per use is an expensive route, especially if you travel often.
 The second option is to enroll in the lounge program directly.
 For example, you could become a Priority Pass member through their website at a cost of around USD$99 per year.
 This membership cuts down your visit fee to USD$27 per visit, per visitor.

 The third option is to choose one of the best travel credit cards in Canada that includes lounge access as a perk.
-Below are nine credit cards that have lounge access as a complimentary perk.
+Below are eleven credit cards that offer lounge access perks.
 It’s important to note that the lounge access offered by these credit cards aren’t equal, they all have specific limitations, so if this is an important perk to you, make sure to choose the credit card that suits your needs.

 For example, the Scotiabank Platinum American Express Card has a steeper annual fee of $399, but offers cardholders a complimentary Priority Pass membership and 10 free visits per year for the primary cardholder, plus an additional four free visits per year for a supplementary cardholder.
 Alternatively, the Scotiabank Passport Visa Infinite has an annual fee of $139 and includes a free Priority Pass membership and six free lounge visits per year.